bikraj2/Kharcha/README.md

 <!-- Features -->
 ### :dart: Features

-- Feature 1
+- Can help to manage your expenses.
-- Feature 2
+- Can visually represnt your spendings through charts and graphs.
-- Feature 3
+-

 <!-- Color Reference -->
 ### :art: Color Reference